 Located in Central Dalmatia of Croatia, the Krka National Park is a protected area of spectacular natural scenery, wildlife and historic sites.
 Situated along the Krka River within Sibinik-Knin County, the national park is best known for its numerous gushing waterfalls and natural pools of clear, blue-green waters.
 Easily reached from Split, the national park offers well-maintained walkways and boat excursions for getting around.
 Many trails lead right around the waterfalls, presenting fabulous photo opportunities.
 Some of the falls plunge into natural pools, which are great for swimming

 The capital and largest city of Croatia, Zagreb is a vibrant metropolis packed with both historic and modern attractions.
-Located in northwestern Croatia, the city dates back to the 2nd century AD when a diocese was first established by Hungarian King Ladislaus.
+Located in northwestern Croatia, the city dates back to the 11th century when a diocese was first established by Hungarian King Ladislaus.
 Today, Zargreb is a sprawling cosmopolitan city and the heart of Croatian culture, academics and government.
 The city is divided into an Upper and Lower Town, with Upper Town being the historic core where tourists can walk down cobblestone streets and visit old, medieval churches and towers.

 See Also: Where to Stay in Zagreb